tweeksf/powerDNScout/README.md

 PowerDNScout

-Crawls all publicly accessible PowerDNS systems for DNS queries seen by the open resolver.
-Ouputs in ascii or json.
+Crawls all publicly accessible PowerDNS systems for DNS queries seen by the open resolver. \n SOCKS5 capable.
+Ouputs in ascii or json formats.